GolamMostafa1004/homeassistant-iotopen/README.md

         fr.json
         ar.json

-2. Restart Home Assistant

-Restart Home Assistant to ensure the integration is loaded.
+2️⃣ Restart Home Assistant

+After copying the folder, restart Home Assistant.

-3. Add the Integration
+3️⃣ Add the Integration

-Navigate to:
+In Home Assistant:

 Settings → Devices & Services → Add Integration → IoT Open

-Enter the Base URL, Installation ID, and API Key.
-Entities will be discovered and created automatically.
+Enter:

+Base URL

+Installation ID

+API Key

+Home Assistant will now automatically discover all FunctionX items and create entities.

-Contributing
+🤝 Contributing

-Contributions are welcome.
-You may submit feature requests, issues, or pull requests to improve and expand the integration.
+Contributions, improvements, and suggestions are welcome!
+Feel free to open issues or submit pull requests.

-License
+📄 License

-This project is licensed under the MIT License.
+This project is available under the MIT License.
-For details, see the LICENSE file.
+See the LICENSE file for details.